-3.6.3.2 Recycling
+3.10.4.6 Recycling

-If a certain type of construction material cannot be reused onsite, then recycling is the most suitable option.
-The opportunity for recycling during decommissioning will be limited and restricted to components of the wind turbines.
+If a certain type of construction material cannot be reused on site then recycling is the most suitable option.
+The opportunity for recycling on site will be restricted to the associated packaging from the wind turbines.

-All waste that is produced during the decommissioning phase including dry recyclables will be deposited in the on-site skip initially and sent for subsequent segregation at a remote facility.
-The anticipated volume of all waste material to be generated at the Cleanrath wind farm development is low which provides the justification for adopting this method of waste management.
+All waste that is produced during the construction phase including dry recyclables will be deposited in the on-site skip initially and sent for subsequent segregation at a remote facility.
+The low volume of such material that is anticipated to be generated at the development is the justification for adopting this method of waste management.

-3.6.3.3 Implementation
+3.10.4.7 Implementation

-3.6.3.3.1 Roles and Responsibilities
+3.10.4.7.1 Roles and Responsibilities for Waste Management

-Prior to the commencement of the decommissioning, a Construction Waste Manager will be appointed by the Contractor.
+Prior to the commencement of the development a Construction Waste manager will be appointed by the project team.
 The Construction Waste Manager will be in charge of the implementation of the objectives of the plan, ensuring that all hired waste contractors have the necessary authorisations and that the waste management hierarchy is adhered to.
-The person nominated must have sufficient authority so that they can ensure everyone working on the decommissioning adheres to the management plan.
+The person nominated must have sufficient authority so that they can ensure everyone working on the development adheres to the management plan.

-3.6.3.3.2 Training
+3.10.4.8 Training

 It is important for the Construction Waste Manager to communicate effectively with colleagues in relation to the aims and objectives of the waste management plan.
-All employees working on site during the decommissioning phase of the project will be trained in materials management and thereby, should be able to:
+All employees working on site during the construction phase of the project will be trained in materials management and thereby, should be able to:

-- > Distinguish reusable materials from those suitable for recycling; - > Ensure maximum segregation at source; - > Co-operate with site manager on the best locations for stockpiling reusable materials; - > Separate materials for recovery; and - > Identify and liaise with waste contractors and waste facility operators.
+- Distinguish reusable materials from those suitable for recycling; - Ensure maximum segregation at source; - Co-operate with site manager on the best locations for stockpiling reusable materials; - Separate materials for recovery; and

+Identify and liaise with waste contractors and waste facility operators.

-3.6.3.3.3 Record Keeping
+3.10.4.9 Record Keeping